AdaCore/training_material/courses/fundamentals_of_ada/065_type_derivation.rst

    .. code:: Ada

-      type T is range L ..
+      type Typ is range L ..
 R;

 * Is short-hand for

    .. code:: Ada

-      type T is new Predefined_Integer_Type;
+      type Typ is new Predefined_Integer_Type;
-      subtype T is T range L ..
+      subtype Sub is Typ range L ..
 R;

 ----------------------------
 Implicit Subtype Explanation